Get

 7. German Shorthaired Pointers Are Remarkable Swimmers

-The German Shorthaired Pointer has webbed feet that help it paddle swiftly through any body of water.
+The German Shorthaired Pointer has webbed feet that help it paddle swiftly through water.
 Its muscular yet sleek build makes it ideal for cutting through the waves.
 Plus, this breed loves to be in the water, making it a great activity to help burn some energy.

 webbed feet vs regular